Cord cutting is here to stay. How do you reach those who don’t want to pay for TV?

 In early 2017, the FCC approved the voluntary adoption of ATSC 3.0—the next-generation transmission standards for TV stations.
 A broadcast-Internet hybrid, 3.0 opens a lot of possibilities.
 Among other things, it means 4K UHD and immersive audio can be broadcast.
 Current antennas will receive 4K UHD broadcast signals.

 Until TV sets are manufactured to view and take advantage of Next-Gen capability, consumers will be able buy a set-top converter box (or possibly an HDMI or USB stick) that connects to the home’s Wi-Fi router.
+For cord cutting purposes, this should be sufficient.

 Implementation in the U.S. seems to be 2019 at the very earliest.
 Since it’s voluntary, the rollout will be gradual.
 Simultaneous broadcasting of both 1.0 and 3.0 is expected for quite some time.